 Safe is always best so if you have any reason to be worried, call your vet or the emergency clinic immediately and go there.
 Also, look for signs of poisoning or obstruction in addition to dog vomiting.
 These include chills, shaking, breathing difficulty, seizure, drooling or staggering.
-And when you check your dog’s vomit, if you see any more than a few drops of blood or any amount of yellow bile, it’s an emergency.
+And when you check your dog’s vomit, if you see any more than a few drops of blood or any amount of yellow bile, take him to the emergency vet ASAP.

 Puppies and senior dogs vomit more than those in between.
 Follow these guidelines to look for danger signs but, if after your vet checks him over, don’t worry too much if you notice your dog vomiting almost daily, unless it is accompanied by other signs of illness.
 They both have less ability to keep food down than adult dogs.

 With a bit of preparation you can be a Super-Vomitocious Dog Owner and be certain that your dog will be healthy and safe.
 Carrying a cloth and some Nature’s Miracle around doesn’t hurt either.